nvonpentz/go-blockchain/README.md

     -l, --listen     assigns the listening port for the server        (default = 1999).
     -s, --seed       assigns the port of the seed                     (default = 2000).
     -p, --public     launch node using a your public IP               (default = false).
-    -h, --help       prints this help info
+    -h, --help       prints this help Data

 NODE COMMANDS:
-    getconns   requests the list of nodes from your seed node and attempts to connect to each getchain  requests seed node for their version of the blockchain node      prints the information associated with your node help      prints the node command help info
+    getconns   requests the list of nodes from your seed node and attempts to connect to each getchain  requests seed node for their version of the blockchain node      prints the Datarmation associated with your node help      prints the node command help Data
 ```
 ## Getting Started
 ### Setup